estambolieva/design_and_analysis/README.md

    scc.py
    a.
 1st commit - implemented SCC using DFS on the reverse and original graph
    b.
 2nd commit - SCC with recursive DFS. using two dicts for the graph and reverse graph instead of a list of lists.
 PROBLEM: maximum recursion depth reached.
+   c.
+3rd commit - iterative scc with stack. this is the solution for problem 4